• 287 Views

 Festival by Festival Guide

-Diwali, known as the Festival of Lights, is celebrated in October or November and commemorates the return of Lord Rama to Ayodhya after defeating the demon king Ravana.
-Homes and streets are adorned with oil lamps, candles, and colorful rangoli designs.
-Fireworks light up the night sky, and families come together to perform rituals, exchange gifts, and enjoy festive foods.
-Varanasi, with its spectacular Ganga Aarti, and Jaipur, with its illuminated markets, are prime destinations to experience Diwali in all its glory.
+Known as the Festival of Lights, Diwali is celebrated in October or November to commemorate Lord Rama’s return to Ayodhya after defeating Ravana.
+Homes and streets glow with lamps, candles, and colorful rangoli.
+Fireworks brighten the night sky, while families perform rituals, exchange gifts, and enjoy festive delicacies.
+For travelers joining festival tours in India, Varanasi and Jaipur are top picks to experience Diwali’s charm—the Ganga Aarti and illuminated markets are truly mesmerizing.

 Best Time to Experience Festival Tours in India